1 day course

 Presented and administered by

-Prices displayed are for Hampshire based adult social care providers only.
+Prices displayed on the PaCT website are for Hampshire based adult social care providers only.
 As part of Hampshire County Council’s commitment to improving the local marketplace, prices for Hampshire based services are subsidised.

-If your organisation is based out of Hampshire, please press the ‘Find Out More’ button to go to to our booking system and see the full price.
+If your organisation is based out of Hampshire, the booking system will show the full price that you will pay.

 Booking terms and conditions